Zalexanninev15/Jetpack-Downgrader/README.md

 ## Build

-Open solution *Jetpack Downgrader* and compile project *Downgrader* using [Visual Studio 2019](https://visualstudio.microsoft.com/vs).
-You also need to manually or from NuGet restore/install the [*DarkUI*]( https://www.nuget.org/packages/DarkUI) package for the application to work properly
+Open solution *Jetpack Downgrader* and compile all projects using [Visual Studio 2019](https://visualstudio.microsoft.com/vs).
+You also need to manually or from NuGet restore/install the [*DarkUI*]( https://www.nuget.org/packages/DarkUI) package for the application (GUI) to work properly